dshanske/simple-location/readme.txt

 You can filter any query or archive by adding `?geo={all|public|text}` to it to show only public posts with location.
 Adding /geo/all to the homepage or archive pages should also work

+= How can I see a map of all the locations in an archive page? =

+If you add /map to any archive URL, for example, example.com/2019/map it will return a template with a map view of that archive.
+It uses a default template built into the theme.
+Being as styling this would not be customized to your theme, you can add a map-archive.php file to your theme to customize this.

 = JetPack offers Location Display, why do I need this? =

 JetPack only began offering location display in 2017, 3 years after this plugin was created.
 This plugin disables their implementation as it created conflicts.

 They do not offer the features this plugin does and their goal is a minimal implementation.

-= Why am I seeing location on private posts with the notation Private? =
+= Why am I seeing location on private posts with the notation Hidden? =

-This appears to users who can publish posts when logged in.
+This appears to users who can edit private posts when logged in.

 = How can I report issues or request support? =